 As a result of these pressures, the number of cellular base stations has been growing steadily, with a corresponding decrease in the geographic area served by each.
-According to a recent Cellular Telecommunications Industry Association (CTIA) study, there are more than three times as many cellular base stations today as there were ten years ago.
-Indeed, this trend has been accelerating in recent years, with the deployment of the latest generation of smaller and smaller-scale cellular base stations (called, variously, "microcells", "picocells" and "femtocells") designed to serve very small areas, such as particular floors of buildings or even individual homes and offices.
+According to a recent Cellular Telecommunications Industry Association (CTIA) study, the number of cellular base stations in the United States tripled over the most recent ten year period.
+Indeed, this trend has been accelerating rapidly, with the deployment of the latest generation of smaller and smaller-scale cellular base stations (called, variously, "microcells", "picocells" and "femtocells").
+These small cells are designed to serve very small areas, such as particular floors of buildings or even individual homes and offices.
 By some estimates, the number of these small-scale cellular base stations equaled or outstripped the number of conventional cells in the US in 2010, and their deployment continues to grow at a very fast rate.